 A game management association’s instructor will order a hunting card for the hunting guest from the Register of Hunters.
 The instructor will require a paper copy or a scanned email attachment of the foreign hunter’s hunting card, or some other reliable documentation of their right to hunt in their home country.
 The card will be posted from the Register to the address provided by the applicant only when ordered by an instructor.

 Foreign hunters are also required to have a hunting licence for the specific area where they intend to hunt.
 Hunting licences are sold or given by hunting rights holders, such as landowners, hunting clubs and, for state-owned land, the state forest enterprise Metsähallitus.

-A shooting test certificate is always recommended
+A shooting test certificate